rvelaz/lambda-caching/README.md

 # Lambda in-memory caching

-A class variable can be used to to in-memory caching.
+A class variable can be used to do in-memory caching.
 Each instance of the AWS Lambda function will have its own copy of the class variable, which means that if there a re multiple concurrent requests, each lambda instance will have to fetch data and populate its caching.

 # Cold starts

-To avoid cold starts and having to re-populate the in-memory cache, the functions are invoked on a schedule basis.
+To avoid cold starts and having to re-populate the in-memory cache, the functions are invoked on a scheduled basis.